- Employee Management

 Below is a list of keywords for the respective staff management goals:

-It is a deciding factor for the development of the company and for the personal employees’ wellbeing how effectively the goals are pursued and implemented.
+It is a deciding factor for the development of the company and for the personal employees’ wellbeing how effectively the goals are pursued and implemented with the help of a staff management system.

 An employer aiming to ensure the long-term loyalty of his/her employees must ensure that he/she is more than a resource for money for the employees.